 Pedestrian Accident Attorney in Sacramento Helping Injured Pedestrians

 California leads the nation when it comes to the number of pedestrians killed and injured in car accidents.
 The California Highway Patrol reports that 622 pedestrians were killed and another 12,000 were injured last year.
 If you have been injured in a pedestrian/motor vehicle accident, the numbers above may seem all too real.
-The human body is simply no match for a car, truck, motorcycle or another vehicle, and the results of a collision are often catastrophic – if not fatal.
-If you have been injured as a pedestrian or lost a loved due to someone else’s negligence, the pedestrian accident attorneys at Demas Law Group, P.C., can help ensure you are fairly compensated.
+The human body is simply no match for a car, truck, motorcycle, or another vehicle, and the results of a collision are often catastrophic – if not fatal.
+If you have been injured as a pedestrian or lost a loved one due to someone else’s negligence, the pedestrian accident attorneys at Demas Law Group, P.C., can help ensure you are fairly compensated.

 Pedestrian Accident Attorney: Who is Responsible?

 When we are taught to drive a car, one of the first things we learn is to look behind the vehicle before backing up.
 Nevertheless, incidences of drivers backing over children they didn’t see behind the vehicle are fairly common, especially when the vehicle is an SUV with limited rearview visibility.
 In most cases, if a driver didn’t physically look behind the vehicle before backing up, then he or she is responsible for the accident.

 Despite how much we caution our youth to not “play in the streets,” children under the age of 15 accounts for 7 percent of the fatalities in pedestrian/motor vehicle accidents, and 23 percent of the injuries.
 The classic example is the kid who chases a ball out into the street without checking for traffic first.
 Depending on the circumstances, the driver may be held responsible, since he or she should have been aware they were driving through an area where children were playing.